Thousands targeted by HMRC scams

-In some cases, the scam victim will receive what sounds like an automated call warning them that HMRC will file a lawsuit against the individual and to press a key – at which point they are connected to a scammer pretending to work for HMRC.
+In some cases, the scam victim will receive what sounds like an automated call warning them that HMRC will file a lawsuit against the individual and to press a certain number – at which point they are connected to a scammer pretending to work for HMRC.

-Unfortunately, the scammers can spoof, or replicate official phone numbers, so it might be that it matches the HMRC number or in some cases, the Queen's Bench Division of the High Court.
+Unfortunately, the scammers can spoof, or replicate official phone numbers, so it might match the HMRC number or in some cases, the Queen's Bench Division of the High Court.

 They may also have some personal information including your name, address and National Insurance number, as well as recent employment history to make them appear legitimate.